Creative Writing BA(Hons) (Online)

 Explore the evolving needs of the marketplace while honing your writing practice on this Creative Writing online degree.

-Whether you dream of penning novels, writing for games, creating compelling digital content, or producing award-winning screenplays, you’ll graduate with an assured voice – ready to make your mark.
+Whether you dream of penning novels, writing for games, creating compelling digital content, or producing award-winning screenplays, join our online Creative Writing degree and graduate with an assured voice – ready to make your mark.

 Guided by experienced professionals while actively engaging with peers and industry connections across the globe, you’ll learn to create and publish high-quality written content in a range of formats and platforms.